lube8163-lab/semantic-compression-demo/README.md

 ## 📜 License

-This project is released under the **MIT License**
+This project is released under the **Apache License 2.0**,
-and is open for collaboration, experimentation, and educational use.
+allowing personal, academic, and commercial use, with attribution required.

 ---